Authority and Responsibility

 - Modes of bloodborne pathogens;

 - A copy of the written Exposure Control Plan and explanation of the program;

-- Methods for recognizing tasks and other activities which may involve exposure to blood or other potentially infectious materials;
+- Methods for recognizing tasks and other activities which may involve exposure to blood or OPIM;

 - Methods of utilizing existing engineering controls, work practices and personal protective equipment;

 - Information on the types, proper use, location, removal, handling, decontamination, and disposal of personal protective equipment, including basis for selection;

 - Information on the hepatitis B vaccine including the efficacy of the vaccine, safety of the vaccine, method of administration, benefits associated with vaccination, and acknowledgement of the option to decline or accept the free vaccination series;

 - Emergency procedures and notifications involving blood or OPIM;